The cell membrane is composed of lipids that are arranged in a bilayer.

 Cell membranes also possess protein and carbohydrate.

-Membrane proteins can be classified as integral
+Membrane proteins can be classified as

 Peripheral proteins lie on the surface of membrane while the integral proteins are partially or totally buried in the membrane.